aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/mhtml-to-et/_index.md

 ---
 title: C# MHTML to ET - MHTML to ET Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-MHTML to ET in C#.
-C# Convert MHTML to ET saveformat.
-C# MHTML to ET format.
-Save MHTML to ET C#.
+Convert MHTML to ET quickly and easily with Aspose.Cells.
+C# MHTML to ET.
+C# Save MHTML to ET.
+Save MHTML as ET using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., MHTML to ET in C#., C# MHTML to ET saveformat., MHTML to ET C#., C# Convert MHTML to ET]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert MHTML to ET in C#., Save MHTML to ET using C#., C# MHTML to ET saveformat., MHTML to ET Converter., C# Save MHTML as ET]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}